Skip to content

 git add .

-git commit -m 'add a new http api setpeer'
+git commit -m 'feat: add new http api setpeer'

-Push the new branch to the personal remote repository:
+Push your new branch to your personal remote repository:

 git push origin feature/add-new-http-demo